vanshajtyagi/mini-projects/Readme.md

-'''These are some smalls projects related to Html , CSS and JavaScript.'''
+**These are some smalls projects related to Html , CSS and JavaScript.**